NikhithaKomati/CloudOps/kinesis_firehose_module/readme.md

+This Terraform configuration sets up the following AWS resources:

+IAM Role and Policy : Creates an IAM role and policy for the Kinesis Data Firehose service.
+S3 Bucket : Creates an S3 bucket to be used as the destination for the Kinesis Data Firehose delivery stream.
+Kinesis Data Firehose Delivery Stream : Creates a Kinesis Data Firehose delivery stream with the S3 bucket as the destination.

 1.  first I have created an iam_role (acts as an intermediary between the Firehose service and  the resources it needs to access, such as an S3 bucket on behalf of  firehose service)

     i. name (optional)  --> taken form variable .tf